This guide is filled with the some of the top things to do in Marrakech Morocco and will help you travel Marrakech stress-free!

 The Jardin Majorelle in Marrakech is one of the most visited tourist sites in Morocco; the product of over forty years of dedication by the French painter Jacques Majorelle.
 Wandering through the garden feels like walking in the middle of the rain forest.
 You can stroll along the garden path shaded by palm trees while listening to the soothing sound of flowing water and singing birds, away from the noise and bustle of the souks and the Medina.
 You’ll be enticed by the exotic plants, azure blue mosaic and bright yellow tiles.
 The garden was a gift to the city by Yves Saint Laurent.

-With this travel guide to Marrakech, you should be able to experience the diverse beauty that the city has to offer.
+With this travel guide to Marrakech including the best things to do in Marrakech, you should be able to experience the diverse beauty that the city has to offer.
 If you want to know how to stay safe while visiting Marrakech then check out My Travel Fix’s, top tips on being safe while exploring the vibrant city of Marrakech.